fmalina/revisions-blocl/blog/trademark.md

 7. The mark has been used on the goods/services in the following parts of the United Kingdom:

  England, Wales, Scotland, Northern Ireland
-8. The terms "flatmate rooms" and "flatmaterooms" distinctively represent our company and are never used in natural english to refer to anything else, the combination "flatmate rooms" does not appear due to syntax rules and semantics of the words in english language.
-No web sites contain phrases Flatmate Rooms or FlatmateRooms without referring to my firm as these would be only used to identify our company and service.
+8. The term "blocl" distinctively represents our company and are never used in natural english to refer to anything else, the combination "Blocl" does not appear due to syntax rules and semantics of the words in english language.
+No websites contain phrase Blocl without referring to my firm as these would be only used to identify our company and service.

-Terms flatmates and room do appear close if used in the following combinations:

-	* **…flatmate's room…** Note the apostrophe and the trailing s to denote possession, this is not what we claim to trademark.
-	* **…visited by flatmates, rooms are available to rent…** Terms could appear close to each other if separated by a comma adjoining two sentences or in lists of plural keywords.
-This does not correspond to a phrase.I truly believe that as a result of the use made of it by my firm, the mark
-FLATMATE ROOMS is well known to the landlords and lodgers renting out rooms in the United Kingdom, and is uniquely associated with FLATMATE ROOMS Ltd, and that this unique combination of words distinguishes the services sold by FLATMATE ROOMS Ltd from other such service providers.
+I truly believe that as a result of the use made of it by my firm, the mark Blocl is well known to the landlords and lodgers renting out rooms in the United Kingdom, and is uniquely associated with Blocl Ltd, and that this unique combination of words distinguishes the services sold by Blocl Ltd from other such service providers.
 9. I believe that the facts stated in this witness statement are true.

 **Signed** F. Malina

 ---

 All done.
-So now we can officialy show off with our registered trademark:
+So now we can officially show off with our registered trademark:

-Flatmate Rooms ®
+Blocl ®

 The problem is, I loathe it.
 It's an uppercase r in a circle pretending to be a sticker sitting on a baseline.
 There's no superscript unicode codepoint for it and if there was one it would be illegible at standard text size.
 How abysmal in a browser title or PPC text advert, typographic nightmare.
 Back to good old ™.

-Flatmate Rooms™, there.
+Blocl™, there.
 Better.